 What Is an Emergency Fund?

 An emergency fund is a money set aside to be used for large unexpected expenses.
-These sudden expenses include payment for unforeseen medical emergencies, home appliance repair or replacement, immediate car repair, loss of a job, among other things.
+These sudden expenses include payment for unforeseen medical emergencies, home appliance repair or replacement, immediate car repair, and loss of a job, among other things.

 Why Do You Need an Emergency Fund?

 Think of an emergency fund as a safety net for the curveballs that life throws at you.
 It gives you peace of mind that whatever happens, you have money set aside to deal with it financially.

 An emergency fund can also help you avoid getting high-interest loans, like credit cards.
 These unsecured loans will be even harder to pay off if you already have existing loans to pay.

 Lastly, having an emergency fund during hard times means you don’t have to liquidate assets or investments you’ve worked so hard to build.